isomerpages/nlb-reference/_ssh-social-sciences/Virtual Sports and Fitness.md

-<p style="font-size:10pt;"><b>Disclaimer/ Rights statement</b><br/>
+<p style="font-size:10pt;"><b>Disclaimer/ Rights statement</b><br>
 The information in this resource guide is valid as at May 2020 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history on the subject.
-Please contact the Library for further reading materials on the topic.<br/>
+Please contact the Library for further reading materials on the topic.<br>
 All Rights Reserved.
-National Library Board Singapore 2020.<br/></p>
+National Library Board Singapore 2020.<br></p>
 ---
 #### **References**